 Open Plan Offices – Tend to be harder to treat given the large volume and complexity of layout, number of occupants and construction of the space.
 These large spaces also tend to have large areas of glazing especially to external faces.

 Call Centres – Tend to be based on an open plan structure but with the added complexity of numerous telephone calls being undertaken at the same time.

 Specialist Rooms – Such as video conferencing or interview rooms (blue light services) should be designed to ensure the room acoustics do not affect clarity of speech or intelligibility.

-Designing the ideal space
+Designing ideal office spaces

 A specific level of performance is not required for office acoustics.
 Offices are referred to in the following standards and guidance is usually taken from different sources depending on the final use and layout.

 BS 8233:2014 – Offers advice on ambient noise levels and sound insulation between spaces